Scavenger Hunts in New Haven / Yale University

 From dinosaurs to dodos, fossils to pharaohs…

-…you’ll see the best of Yale’s Peabody Museum of Natural History while playing this most unusual game.
+…you’ll see the best of Yale’s newly expanded Peabody Museum of Natural History while playing this most unusual game.
 This New Haven museum is a dinosaur haven, but it’s also filled with an array of scientific curiosities.
 You don’t need to be a scientist to play or to win—you just need great teamwork to answer the hunt’s tricky, humorous questions about strange specimens, objects from outer space, intriguing insects, eerie mummies, and more.

 You might track down answers to such questions as…